orfeio/orfeio/pdfvideo.md

 Instead, create placeholder slides within the LaTeX, then [use Adobe Acrobat to insert the video media](https://helpx.adobe.com/acrobat/using/rich-media.html).

-**Do not** expect the PDF to render properly, if at all, on untested devices that lack current version of Acrobat.
+**Do not** expect the PDF to render properly, if at all, on untested devices that lack a current version of Acrobat.

-### Example Embedded Video Slide
+### Example Embedded Video Placeholder Slide

 ```
 \documentclass{beamer}